 30 Nov-8 May.
 Major exhibition dedicated to the Italian Baroque painter Artemisia Gentileschi (1593 – c.1656), today considered one of the most accomplished painters in the generation following that of Caravaggio.
 The exhibition spans from 1610 to 1652, examining Gentileschi’s career in Florence, Rome, Venice and finally Naples where she worked until her death.
 There

 28 Nov-28 Jan.
 The Marie-Laure Fleisch Gallery presents an exhibition of recent works by the Greek artist Panos Tsagaris.
 The 12 pieces on display include canvas and works on paper, inspired by contemporary society and drawing on themes such as spirituality, mystical tradition, the occult and alchemy.

-16 Nov-19 Feb.
+16 Nov-12 March.
 Exhibition examining the origins of Italian still life in a Roman context at the turn of the 17th century.
 The exhibition features still life works by the so-called Maestro di Hartford, a mysterious artist whose paintings – according to some theories – are believed to be the work of a young Caravaggio.

 18 Nov-26 Feb.
 Exhibition showcasing the cultural and social life of Rome’s Trastevere district, including the memories of local residents, artists and traders, as well as their houses, studios and restaurants, collected in a video documentary.
 In addition the exhibition examines how recent cultural activities have reanimated the Trastevere neighbourhood, from the Ragazzi del Cinema